Pediatric Pharmacometrics

 The new model should give slightly different estimates for the volume and clearance parameters, but the diagnostics should be quite similar.

-If your model already includes WT as a covariate, perhaps centered on the median WT instead of 70 kg, replace it with the standard allometric exponents Code 1, Code 2.
+If your model already includes WT as a covariate, perhaps centered on the median WT instead of 70 kg, replace it with the standard allometric exponents , .
 Estimated exponents based on median WT can skew results when extrapolating beyond the observed range.

-By converting to the standard WT of 70 kg and using standard exponent values, you leverage over 50 years of experience from other compounds when simulating outside adult data.
+By converting to the standard WT of 70 kg and using standard exponent values, you rely on robust research when simulating outside adult data.
 Additionally, if AGE or WT is included elsewhere in the model, remove these covariates.
 They could cause problems with extrapolation after refitting the model with standard allometric exponents.

 Allometric scaling may not be valid at extreme body weights